email linkedin

 General literature review

-In the literature review we compile the available information and report it in a structured way in order to support future application of alternative fuels.
+In the literature review, the available information and report it in a structured way that supports future application of alternative fuels were compiled.

 Activities related to engine wear are ongoing in the involved AMF countries.
-These studies will be communicated through presentations from the responsible “activity” persons (or other designated people) at frequent seminars.
-The results from the seminars will create background for the literature review report as well.
+These studies have been communicated through presentations from the responsible “activity” persons (or other designated people) at frequent seminars.
+The results from the seminars provided a background for the literature review report.

 Key Findings